 If you have been around horses for any length of time, you quickly learn to recognize the pungent smell and the black discharge that characterizes thrush.
 This bacterial infection of the hoof is most commonly found in the frog.
 Thriving in wet conditions, thrush is particularly common in the spring.
 If not treated, thrush can cause lameness or even permanent damage to your horse’s hoof.

 Fortunately, thrush is relatively easy to treat.
-At The Cheshire Horse, we carry an extensive selection of thrush treatments that are sure to get your horse's hooves back to tip-tip condition in no time at all.
+At The Cheshire Horse, we carry an extensive selection of thrush treatments that are sure to get your horse’s hooves back to tip-top condition in no time at all.
 Mustad Thrush Buster and Thrush RID by Durvet are perpetual customer favorites.
-These bright purple liquids allow you to easily see where you have applied the treatment.
-They also let you know when it is time to re-apply -- when the color fades so has the medication, it's time for another dose.
+These bright purple liquids allow you to see where you have applied the treatment easily.
+They also let you know when it is time to re-apply -- when the color fades, so has the medication; it's time for another dose.

-We also carry gel and powder treatments.
-SBS Sav-A-Hoof Gel comes in a convenient syringe, it is ideal for applying underneath horseshoes and in deep cracks and crevices.
-The No Thrush Dry Formula is a revolutionary powder that adheres to your horse's frog and hoof sole for long lasting protection.
-Healing Tree Huuf Magic Thrush Antiseptic harnesses the power of tea tree oil to do away with thrush naturally.
+We also carry gel and powder treatments from trusted equestrian manufacturers, including Equiderma, Zoetis, Sport Horse Essentials, Hawthorne, and more.
+Some gels come in a convenient syringe; they are ideal for applying underneath horseshoes and in deep cracks and crevices.
+The revolutionary powders adhere to your horse’s frog and hoof sole for long-lasting protection.

-Thrush prevention is important as well.
-In addition to picking out your horse's hooves daily, consider a topical treatment.
-Cavalor Dry Feet sprays directly on the hoof to help control moisture levels, it also disinfects the frog to discourage bacterial growth.
-We also recommend SBS Sav-A-Hoof Spray for routine maintenance.
+Thrush prevention is essential as well.
+In addition to picking out your horse’s hooves daily, consider a topical treatment.
+Products from Absorbine, Spurrs, SBS, and Leovet spray directly on the hoof to help control moisture levels; it also disinfects the frog to discourage bacterial growth.
+We also recommend these products for routine maintenance.

 Our friendly sales staff has years of experience in the barn and around horses.
 They are always willing to discuss thrush treatment options with you to help keep your horse happy and healthy.